CyVerse-learning-materials/dnasubway_guide/step7.rst

      |sleuth_bootstrap_1|

-     This menu will display a boxplot that indicates the difference in expression between conditions.
-The boxplots themselves indicate variation between replicates as estimated by bootstrap sampling of the reads.
+     This menu will display a box plot that indicates the difference in expression between conditions.
+The box plots themselves indicate variation between replicates as estimated by bootstrap sampling of the reads.
 A dropbox enables you to select any transcript.
 Clicking the "Show genes" will load alternative gene names if available.